-Operating in this increasingly complex regulatory environment and intense regulatory enforcement environment, the Issuer is and has been subject to a variety of legal proceedings, including civil claims and lawsuits, criminal charges, regulatory scrutiny, examinations and proceedings, investigations, audits and requests for information by various governmental regulatory agencies and law enforcement authorities in various jurisdictions (see Notes 22 and 25 of the 2023 Audited Consolidated Financial Statements, which is incorporated by reference in the Base Prospectus, for information on current legal and regulatory matters as well as tax examinations and assessments), and the Issuer anticipates that its ongoing business activities will give rise to such matters in the future.
+Operating in this increasingly complex regulatory environment and intense regulatory enforcement environment, the Issuer is and has been subject to a variety of legal proceedings, including civil claims and lawsuits, criminal charges, regulatory scrutiny, examinations and proceedings, investigations, audits and requests for information by various governmental regulatory agencies and law enforcement authorities in various jurisdictions (see Notes 21 and 24 of the 2024 Audited Consolidated Financial Statements which is incorporated by reference in the Base Prospectus, for information on current tax examinations and assessments as well as legal and regulatory matters), and the Issuer anticipates that its ongoing business activities will give rise to such matters in the future.
 The global scope of the Issuer's operations also means that a single issue may give rise to overlapping regulatory investigations, regulatory proceedings and or civil litigation claims in different jurisdictions.
 The Issuer can be subject to such proceedings due to alleged violations of law or, if determined by regulators, allegedly inadequate policies, procedures, controls or remediation of deficiencies.
 Changes to laws, including tax laws, regulations or regulatory policies, as well as the changes in how they are interpreted, implemented or enforced, could adversely affect the Issuer, for example, by lowering barriers to entry in the businesses in which it operates, increasing its costs of compliance, or limiting its activities and ability to execute its strategic plans.
 In addition, the severity of the remedies sought in legal and regulatory proceedings to which the Issuer is subject have increased.
 Further, there is no assurance that the Issuer always will be, or be deemed to be, in compliance with laws, regulations or regulatory policies or expectations.
 Accordingly, it is possible that the Issuer could receive a judicial or regulatory enforcement judgment or decision that results in significant fines, damages, penalties, and other costs or injunctions, criminal convictions, or loss of licenses or registrations that would damage its reputation, and negatively impact its earnings and ability to conduct some of its businesses.
 The Issuer is also subject to litigation arising in the ordinary course of its business and the adverse resolution of any litigation could have a significant adverse effect on its results or could give rise to significant reputational damage, which in turn could impact its future business prospects.

 The Issuer's Regulatory Compliance Management Framework outlines how it manages and mitigates the regulatory compliance risks associated with failing to comply with, or adapt to, current and changing laws and regulations in the jurisdictions in which it operates.
-Regulatory compliance risk includes the regulatory risks associated with Financial Crimes, privacy, market conduct, consumer protection and business conduct, as well as prudential and other generally applicable non-financial requirements.
+Regulatory compliance risk includes the regulatory risks associated with financial crimes (which include, but are not limited to, money laundering, terrorist financing, bribery, corruption, and violations of economic sanctions), privacy, market conduct, consumer protection and business conduct, as well as prudential and other generally applicable non-financial requirements.
 Specific compliance policies, procedures and supporting frameworks have been developed to seek to manage regulatory compliance risk.

-4.2 Legal and regulatory environment
+2.6.2 Legal and regulatory environment risk